x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/role-assignment-policies.md

 > [!NOTE]
 > Currently **User roles** and **Outlook Web App** policies are not available in new Exchange admin center.

-Role assignment polices are how end-user roles (as opposed to management roles) are assigned to users in Exchange Online.
+Role assignment policies are how end-user roles (as opposed to management roles) are assigned to users in Exchange Online.
 There are several ways you can use role assignment policies to assign permissions to users:

 - **New users**: